 For more than twenty years, attorneys have turned to ForensisGroup to be matched with highly qualified experts, making us a leader in the field.
 Call us today to learn more.
 You may also fill out and Submit An Expert Request Form to retain a reputable public policy expert witness for your case.

-I have over 5 years experience in Political Science with expertise in Venezuelan Politics, Comparative Politics, International Relations, Political Methodology, Authoritarianism, political regimes and redistribution, regime transitions and stability, politics under dictatorship, clientelism, and civil conflict.
-I have prior expert witness experience.
+I am a skilled political science expert witness.
+I have spent more than 5 years working in Venezuelan politics, comparative politics, international relations, political methodology, authoritarianism, political regimes and redistribution, regime transitions and stability, politics under dictatorship, clientelism, and civil conflict.
+I have prior experience offering my services as a political science expert witness.

 I have an experienced linguistics expert witness with over 35 years in the field.
 My expertise includes how human language works, the syntax and semantics of English, cross-linguistic and diachronic comparison of languages, the structure of words and sentences and how these relate to meaning, language in popular use and what this tells us about cultures and human cognition, and how the scientific study of language can elucidate matters of policy, particularly in the domain of trademark law and statutory interpretation.
 I have provided numerous clients with consultations, deposition, and courtroom testimony for more than 15 years as a linguistics expert witness.